Platane/midnight-pizza-temptation/README.md

 I actually did not consider the size limit very much.
 The fact that the result is ziped makes the space saved for one trick difficult to predict.

-And before zip the source minified source is ~45Ko which is HUGE.
+In addition, before zip the minified source is ~45Ko which is HUGE.
 I did not restrain my self to waste space to increase readability ( webpack usage, long named object properties ... ).
-Also I think there is still deadcode in the built output.

 <img title="size evolution" src="https://github.com/Platane/midnight-pizza-temptation/blob/master/screenshot/size.jpg?raw=true" height="200">